CounterpartyXCP/Documentation/Installation/federated_node.md

 sudo ufw enable
 ```

-**Additional security hardening (optional)**

-If you are running a node in a production scenario, it is recommended that you properly secure it.
-If your host OS is Ubuntu Linux, you can optionally run a little script that will issue a number of commands to assist with this:
+In addition, if you are running a node in a production scenario, it is recommended that you properly secure it.
+Ubuntu users can optionally run a little script that will issue a number of commands to assist with this:
 ```
 cd extras/host_security
 ./run.py
 ```

 Note that this script will make several modifications to your host system as it runs.
-Feel free to review what it does [here](https://github.com/CounterpartyXCP/federatednode/blob/master/extras/host_security/run.py).
+Please review what it does [here](https://github.com/CounterpartyXCP/federatednode/blob/master/extras/host_security/run.py) before using it.

 ## Administration